Unsupervised Multi-hop Question Answering by Question Generation: Conclusion and Future Works

 \section{Conclusion and Future Works}

-In this work, we propose unsupervised multi-hop QA to explore the possibility of training the QA system without using labeled QA data.
-To this end, we propose a novel framework \model to generate multi-hop questions via composing reasoning graphs built upon basic operators.
-The experiments on both HybridQA and HotpotQA show that our model can generate human-like questions that help to train a well-performing QA model in both the unsupervised and the few-shot learning setting.
-However, while our results are encouraging, further work is required to include more flexible paraphrasing at the fusion stage.
+In this work, we study unsupervised multi-hop QA and propose a novel framework \model to generate multi-hop questions via composing reasoning graphs built upon basic operators.
+The experiments show that our model can generate human-like questions that help to train a well-performing multi-hop QA model in both the unsupervised and the few-shot learning setting.
+Further work is required to include more flexible paraphrasing at the fusion stage.
 We can also design more reasoning graphs and operators to generate more complex questions and support more input modalities.